Workweek and weekend: Italy

 In Italy the 40-hour rule applies: Monday to Friday, 09:00 to 18:00, with a one-hour break for lunch.
-Sunday is always a holiday; Saturday is usually a free day as well, with the common exception of most high schools, where the students' roster covers 6 days a week, albeit limiting to the morning hours.
+Sunday is always a holiday; Saturday is usually a free day as well, with the common exception of most high schools, where the students' roster covers 6 days a week, albeit limiting to the morning.

 In the past, shops had a break from 13:00 to 16:00 and they were generally open until 19:00/20:00.
 Working times for shops have been changed recently and now are at the owner's discretion; malls are generally open every day 08.00-09:00 to 20:00.

 Latvia

 Latvia has a Monday to Friday working week capped at forty hours.
-Shops are mostly open on weekends, many large retail chains having full working hours even on Sunday.
+Shops are mostly open on weekends, many large retail chains having full working hours even on Saturday and Sunday.
 Private enterprises usually hold hours from 9:00 to 18:00, however government institutions and others may have a shorter working day, ending at 17:00.